theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 Master Update 31.
 Jan.
 2017
 ===========================
 - All new system settings and much more in the new /catalog/install/oscommerce.sql
-- New path for product images, categorien and manufactures, same like osCommerce 3.0
+- New path for product images, categories and manufactures, same like osCommerce 3.0

 Already changed
 ===============